mrugtangy/mbcchannels/README.md

 <h3>FAQ</h3>
 </center>

+##### IMPORTANT!
+The channels can only be streamed in Mauritius.
+You can however, try to look for a Mauritian proxy or VPN to access it abroad.

 ##### How can I use/stream the playlists?

 You can use any IPTV player found in [this list](https://github.com/iptv-org/awesome-iptv?tab=readme-ov-file#apps) to do so.